 - Low muscle tone and sloppy joints

-- Small canals in the spinal bones that might create breathing difficulties
+- Small canals in the spinal bones might create breathing difficulties

 Achondroplasia symptoms might look similar to those of other medical diseases.
 Make an appointment for your child to visit one of our pediatric orthopedic doctors for a diagnosis.